 This opening at 7 pm on Fridays only, it is only available for pre bookings and cannot be accessed by arriving at The Vatican and queueing.
 There are many advantages to this tour.
 Firstly, as it is reserved bookings only, the volume of people is far lower than in the daytime.
 There is no need to take a very early morning tour to get a similar experience.
 The Vatican has a special atmosphere at night, a lot more relaxed and sedate and it is much cooler than in the day.
 This is a very affordable way to see The Vatican Museums at a time when most cannot.
 As another bonus, we are also able to see one or two areas not on an everyday tour.
-You will meet your expert guide and friendly group, up to 24 people, 7.15 pm at the Vatican and, with our reserved skip-the-line tickets, we will have immediate entry.
+You will meet your expert guide and friendly group, up to 20 people or less, 7.15 pm at the Vatican and, with our reserved skip-the-line tickets, we will have immediate entry.

 As we enter, we will be straight into the tour as we quickly pass security.
 Passing into the museum complex, we traverse the only modern part of the buildings which take us up high by escalator to where we can have a close up view of Michelangelo’s Dome of St Peter’s Basilica.
 Here we see it at eye level and can truly appreciate its size and architectural majesty.
 We move through the galleries at a relaxed pace, as night time in The Vatican we do not need to rush to beat the crowds.
 Passing through the Candelabra Gallery we will see a selection of mainly statues of the Hellenistic Period of Ancient Greece.
 As with many areas of The Vatican, it is sometimes difficult to know where to focus.
 Do you look at each piece of ancient art?
 Do you also study the structure and glorious decoration of the space you are occupying?
 Then doing this, how do you have time to admire and digest the spectacular inlaid marble floor?
 A wonderful dilemma!
 We will spend time in the Tapestry Gallery, where your brain and vision will struggle to work together as craftsmen of the past make you question what you know you are seeing but do not know how.
 One of our many highlights of this evening will be The Octagonal Courtyard, where we will exit for a time into the open air.
 Named because of its eight sided shape and holding a cooling fountain in its centre, its sides are eight bays holding some of the most incredible sculptures.
 The first ever statue to go on public display by a reigning Pope is now situated here.
 This statue was to start what we now know as The Vatican Museums a little over five hundred years ago in 1506.
 This tragic statue is Laocoön and His Sons.
 Depicted with life-size magnificent detail fighting with serpents that were killing them.
 The facial horror and structure itself tells more than words could of the agony being endured.
 This statue had been discovered in a garden and was recommended for purchase by Michelangelo.